nexbridge/slate/source/index.html.md

 `/User/view?limit=10&offset=10`

 would list the results for the second page, and so on.
-The total number of results available is also returned each time under `result`->`totalAvailable` so that you can calculate the total number of pages.
+The total number of results available is also returned each time under `result`&rarr;`totalAvailable` so that you can calculate the total number of pages.

 ### Filters